hidwoc/jadu-mart/README.md

   - Dishes will be READ and its stock will be UPDATED via submitting a Basket for order
   - Line Items will be CREATED and DESTROYED by adding/removing them from Baskets
   - Line Items are instances of a Dish that get added to Baskets to account for and decrement a Dish's stock
-  - For MVP, User will consist of an admin who will be able to CREATE and UPDATE Dishes
+  - For MVP, User will consist of an admin who will be able to CREATE, UPDATE and DELETE Dishes

 - Front End